teorth/equational_theories/CONTRIBUTING.md

 - For computer-generated Lean files, see the "Automated Proofs" section below.
 - Lean files that are outside of the [`Generated`](equational_theories/Generated) folder are considered to be part of the human-curated Lean space; it is acceptable to put some auto-generated proofs outside of this folder, but they should be human-readable, and it is acceptable to have human editors optimize these proofs for readability, aesthetics, or other concerns.
 On the other hand, Lean files within the [`Generated`](equational_theories/Generated) folder should be 100% computer generated, with no additional human curation.
 - Add your Lean file to the top level [`equational_theories.lean`](equational_theories.lean) file so that it gets picked by the CI and automated implication extraction tools.
-- Add your Lean file to the top level [`equational_theories.lean`](equational_theories.lean) file so that it gets picked by the CI and automated implication extraction tools.

 Contributions to the Lean codebase will pass through continuous integration (CI) checks that ensure that the Lean code compiles.
 Contributors of Lean code are highly encouraged to interact with the [Lean Zulip channel](https://leanprover.zulipchat.com/#narrow/stream/458659-Equational/) to help coordinate their contributions and resolve technical issues.